spnda/dart_minecraft/README.md

 Below are some basic examples of the features included in this library.
 A better and more extensive example can be found [here](https://github.com/spnda/dart_minecraft/tree/main/example).
+However you should always keep in mind that there is a rate limit on all API, set at 600 requests per 10 minutes.
+You are expected to cache the results and this is **not** done by the library itself.

 ### Skin/Cape of a player